 Different people have different metabolism, so some can have more cannabinoids built-up in their bodies.

-Since CBD is legal, if you don’t want Cannabis to show up on your drug test, then make sure to avoid full-spectrum CBD products.
+Since CBD is legal, if you don’t want Cannabis to appear on your drug test, then avoid full-spectrum CBD products.

 Type of Drug Test Where It Might Show Up

 If you are a regular CBD user, it might show up on a urine drug test.